Summary

 api.planhat.com/oauth/token), and can now read the relevant Planhat Companies on behalf of the user

-Let's go through an illustrated practical example.
+Let's go through a couple of illustrated practical examples.

 For a Planhat user to enable an external application/integration to give access to Companies in their tenant via this OAuth Client, they would click on "Connect" or "Authorize" (or similar) within the external tool.
 They will see a modal similar to this:

-The user can check what access is being requested in this consent screen - there's some key information displayed as default, and then clicking "Show more" gives further details, and mousing over the "i" gives further details still.
+The user can review what access is being requested in this consent screen - there's some key information displayed as default, and then clicking "Show more" gives further details, and mousing over the "i" gives further details still.

 The user can click "Cancel" if they don't want to proceed with the connection, or "Authorize" to authorize the external application/integration.